m4xwe11o/my_AOAI_chat_RAG_bot/README.md

 # Azure OPEN AI Chat bot with RAG

-This project is designed to interface with the Azure Open AI Resource, providing functionality to perform RAG enabled prompting with user-friendly format.
+This project is designed to interact with Azure Open AI resources, providing functionality to perform RAG enabled prompting with a user-friendly format.
 The project setup includes a virtual environment to manage dependencies.

 <img width="1680" alt="image" src="https://github.com/user-attachments/assets/44ab2e30-ef28-4075-801a-81483cdf4684">